Rohitsinghrajput28/ASLA_for_all/Insecure deserialization.md

 <h3>Mitigations</h3>
 Intigrity checks

+<h3>Application Security Practices</h3>

+Apply Principle of Least Privilege: Ensure that the application and its components operate with the least amount of privilege necessary.
+Encrypt Serialized Data: Encrypt serialized data in transit and at rest to prevent tampering.

 <h3>Data Handling and Validation</h3>

 Use Strong Typing: Ensure that only objects of the expected type are deserialized.